SkydiveMike/bootstrap/README.md

   - A copy of my main SSH private key `id.mike.mclean`, placed on the system manually.
 The script will ask for the path to this file as input.
+    - TODO - Change to GPG Keys not SSH Keys

 # Usage
 On a new target system execute: